kaukintom/HockeyPlayerSimulation/README.md

 ## Fantasy Hockey Simulator
 Created to simulate the point production of hockey players for an NHL season and accommodate a fantasy hockey scoring system.
 This project would be used to aid in fantasy hockey player selection.

+Note: Created using VBA.
+However, files uploaded to Github containing the macros will classify it as VB.

 ### Getting Started
 Upon opening the Excel file, there is a button that provides a tutorial on how to use the simulator.